World Of Dypians Welcomes Coinmarketcap To Its Dynamic Metaverse, Now Available On Epic Games Store

+(MENAFN- GlobeNewsWire - Nasdaq) Since its inception, World of Dypians (WOD) has attracted some of the industry's biggest names within a bustling, player-driven virtual world.

-(MENAFN- Zex PR Wire) Tortola, British Virgin Islands, 22nd December 2023, ZEX PR WIRE , DYPIUS has announced that CoinMarketCap will have a dedicated area within its exciting Metaverse, World of Dypians (WOD .
+Tortola, British Virgin Islands, Dec.
+22, 2023 (GLOBE NEWSWIRE) -- DYPIUS has announced that CoinMarketCap will have a dedicated area within its exciting Metaverse, World of Dypians (WOD) .
 The world's most-referenced price-tracking website will be in good company with other prestigious WOD neighbors, such as Chainlink, BNB Chain, Avalanche, KuCoin, CoinGecko, and Conflux Network.
-Moreover, World of Dypians has just become available in early acces in the Epic Games Store, one of the most prominent storefronts for today's most popular games.
+Moreover, World of Dypians has just become available in early access in the Epic Games Store, one of the most prominent storefronts for today's most popular games.

 CoinMarketCap Lands in World of Dypians